 Bringing Well-being to Isolated Employee Populations

 Two flagship universities, four regional universities, 10 two-year colleges, 8,000 benefits-eligible employees and 44,000 students.
 That’s the Montana University System (MUS).
-With a massive network of dedicated employees, MUS faced an added challenge: no centralized email system.
+With a massive network of dedicated employees, MUS faced an added challenge: no centralised email system.
 HR knew it needed to get creative in reaching and inspiring well-being across a large employee population.

 Then MUS launched Limeade Interactive, a video and quiz add-on that transforms bite-size videos into targeted challenges.
 This was a fun way for employees to receive important information, and the analytics helped MUS managers see how their messages were being received.